workhardzy/K6312/README.md

 # Data mining project for K6312
-## Title: What did media say when talking about COVID-19: Analysis of topics and sentiments of COVID-19 news headlines
+## What did media say when talking about COVID-19: Analysis of topics and sentiments of COVID-19 news headlines

 ### Background
 * The COVID-19 virus has spreaded around the world and has a wide-ranging impact on society.